isomerpages/pmo-nptd/media-centre/speeches/_posts/2007-03-02-post-speech-by-dpm-wong-kan-seng-on-population-at-the-committee-of-supply.md

 ---
 layout: post
-title:  "Speech by DPM Wong Kan Seng on population at the Committee of Supply"
+title: Speech by DPM Wong Kan Seng on population at the Committee of Supply
 date: 2007-03-02
-permalink: "/media-centre/speeches/speech-by-dpm-wong-kan-seng-on-population-8july"
+permalink: /media-centre/speeches/speech-by-dpm-wong-kan-seng-on-population-8july
 ---
 #### **OVERVIEW**

 Mr Speaker, Sir.
 I thank the Members for raising important issues concerning our population growth, immigration and integration between Singapore-born citizens and our new compatriots this afternoon, as well as during the Budget Debate.
 Members have raised many key issues, including the impact of significant increases of foreigners in our midst competing for jobs with Singaporeans, the impact of immigration on the social fabric of Singapore and the value of citizenship.
 Many Singaporeans have also given suggestions on how to deal with our population challenge.
 I am encouraged that they have taken a personal interest in this serious challenge that we face today.